Klingenstadt-Solingen/Open-SmartCity-Screen/README.md

 $ yarn build
 ```

-To start this application alongside the [Stelen Configurator](https://git.app.nedeco.de/solingen/stelen-configurator) you can use `$ yarn dev --port <port>` to specify a different port
+To start this application alongside the [Stelen Configurator](https://git.app.nedeco.de/solingen/stelen-configurator) you can use `$ yarn dev --renderer-port <port>` to specify a different port

 ## Commit Convention: